ANZER03/DataTalk-ai/README.md

 DataTalk-ai streamlines data operations through the following key functionalities:

-1.  **Data Connection:**
+1.  **Data Connection (Streamlit & `core/connection.py`):**
-    *   Users can easily connect to various data sources, including SQLite, MySQL, and SQL Server databases.
+    *   The application leverages Streamlit widgets to enable users to easily connect to various data sources, including SQLite, MySQL, and SQL Server databases via SQLAlchemy and `mysql.connector`/`pyodbc`.
-    *   The application also supports uploading and processing CSV and Excel files.
+    *   It also supports uploading and processing CSV and Excel files, which are loaded into Pandas DataFrames and then registered as in-memory tables in DuckDB for SQL-like querying.

-2.  **LLM Interaction:**
+2.  **LLM Interaction (Google Gemini & `core/llm.py`):**
-    *   The core intelligence of DataTalk-ai is powered by the Google Generative AI (Gemini) model.
+    *   The core intelligence of DataTalk-ai is powered by the Google Generative AI (Gemini) model, integrated through the `google.generativeai` library.
-    *   It interprets user prompts in natural language to generate appropriate SQL queries for database interactions or Python code for data manipulation and visualization.
+    *   It interprets user prompts in natural language to generate appropriate SQL queries (for databases or DuckDB for files) or Python code for data manipulation and visualization.
+    *   LangChain's `SQLDatabase` utility is used to represent the database schema to the LLM.

-3.  **SQL Querying:**
+3.  **SQL Querying & Execution (`core/execution.py`):**
     *   For connected databases or loaded files (which are processed in-memory using DuckDB), users can pose natural language questions.
-    *   The LLM translates these questions into syntactically correct SQL queries, executes them, and displays the results in a tabular format.
+    *   The LLM translates these questions into syntactically correct SQL queries, which are then executed using Pandas' `read_sql_query` (for databases) or DuckDB's `execute` method (for files).
+    *   Results are displayed in a tabular format.

-4.  **Data Manipulation (Pandas):**
+4.  **Data Manipulation (Pandas & `core/execution.py`):**
     *   Data experts can issue natural language commands to perform various data cleaning, transformation, and analysis tasks on their DataFrames.
-    *   The LLM generates the corresponding Python (Pandas) code, executes it, and presents the modified DataFrame to the user.
+    *   The LLM generates the corresponding Python (Pandas) code, which is executed using Python's `exec()` function in a controlled local namespace.
+    *   The modified DataFrame is then presented to the user.

-5.  **Data Visualization (Plotly):**
+5.  **Data Visualization (Plotly & `core/visualization.py`):**
     *   The application enables users to request a wide range of interactive data visualizations.
-    *   The LLM generates Plotly code to create insightful charts based on the user's requirements and the current state of the data.
+    *   The LLM generates Plotly code, which is executed to create insightful charts based on the user's requirements and the current state of the data.

-6.  **Dashboard Creation:**
+6.  **Dashboard Creation (`core/visualization.py`):**
     *   Beyond individual visualizations, DataTalk-ai offers the capability to generate comprehensive HTML dashboards.
     *   These dashboards seamlessly integrate multiple Plotly figures, providing a holistic view of the data insights.